 So you’ve decided you need marketing automation, and you think HubSpot might be the right fit for you.
 But when you navigate to HubSpot’s pricing page, you’re met with a long and somewhat bamboozling list of features.
-Just what does it all mean, and how do you work out which subscription option – Basic, Pro or Enterprise – is right for your business?
+Just what does it all mean, and how do you work out which Hubspot subscription – Basic, Pro or Enterprise – is right for your business?

 Don’t fret; we’ll help you make sense of it all.